py-vcon/py-vcon/vcon/README.md

 **dumps**(self, signed: 'bool' = True, indent: 'typing.Union[int, None]' = None) -> 'str'

-Dump the vCon as a JSON string.
+Dump the vCon as a JSON format string.

 Parameters:
 **signed** (Boolean): If the vCon is signed locally or verfied,